-Please click on each thumbnail image of wildlife at Lake Paradise in The Villages, Florida, to see the slightly larger version of the picture.
-I took these photos a few days ago.
+Please click on the the thumbnail image to see the slightly larger version of the photo.
 Enjoy!

 Please click on the thumbnail image to see the slightly larger version of the photo.
 Enjoy!